jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-If you click on "*Service (1)*" in the left navigation bar, you will see that the "*crm-app*" is bound to the "*pccServiceOne*" Pivotal Cloud Cache service instance:
+If you click on "*Service (1)*" in the left navigation bar, you will see that the "*crm-app*" is bound to the gemFireServiceOne*" VMware GemFire for TAS service instance:

 ![pvtl appsmanager org space apps crm app